-Additionally, bouncers are told to watch couples leaving together to see that they are fully consensual.
+Additionally, bouncers are told to observe couples leaving together to see that they are fully consensual.
 Though this is difficult to determine by a quick glance, if it appears that a potential victim is too inebriated to make an informed decision, the bouncers sometimes take down the license numbers of departing patrons to increase the chance that perpetrators will be discouraged.
 On occasion, they have even gone so far as to step in and put people in different cabs.

-For official deterrence, prosecutors have been able to turn to the Drug-Induced Rape Prevention Act of 1996, which stepped up penalties for sexual predators who use date-rape drugs with the intent to commit a crime of violence.
+For official deterrence, prosecutors have been able to turn to the earlier legislation called the ‘Drug-Induced Rape Prevention Act of 1996’, which stepped up penalties for sexual predators who use date-rape drugs with the intent to commit a crime of violence.
 With the new law, officials have even more power to prosecute rapists using GHB as their weapon of choice.

 Is Recreational GHB too Good to Be True?

 “I do worry about long-term side effects,” said Benetto.
 Since the substance has only been around thirty years, she said, she tries to compare possible side-effects with friends’ experiences — if she wakes up with stiff joints, she will ask other G users if they have the same experience.
 Still, she’s willing to risk the unknown for the benefits she experiences. “[GHB] seems almost too good to be true.
 It’s the perfect drug.”

 McFadden, the substance abuse counselor isn’t so sure.
 Though it may not be proven to be physiologically addicting, GHB may subtly hook users, he notes.
-Marijuana isn’t physically addicting either, he said, but in his experience, habitual pot smokers have a very difficult time kicking their habit.
+Marijuana isn’t physically addicting either, he said, but in his professional experience, habitual pot smokers have a very difficult time kicking their habit.

 “Underground consumers don’t know what they’re getting.
 Even when they manufacture it themselves, it’s not under sterile conditions.”
-That’s exactly why it should be legal, say GHB advocates — so that there is some quality control.
+That’s exactly why it should be legal, say GHB advocates, for quality control.

 Advocates repeatedly counter that it is too cheap to produce to be profitable for drug companies to fund the rigorous tests required by the FDA.
-Laura Bradbard, a Washington-based public affairs representative with the FDA, said, “That would be a financial decision of a particular individual or drug company, but the law still says that a drug product must be tested in humans and must be tested to prove efficacy and safety.”
+Laura Bradbard, a Washington-based public affairs representative with the FDA, says, “That would be a financial decision of a particular individual or drug company, but the law still says that a drug product must be tested in humans and must be tested to prove efficacy and safety.”

 Xyrem, a brand name GHB product to be used for the treatment of narcolepsy, has been approved for production, but special registration requirements outlined by the new law have narcolepsy patients worried that the costs to manufacturers of meeting the requirements will mean Xyrem won’t make it to the market.